erincatto/box2c/docs/simulation.md

 to construct your static game worlds.
 Chain shapes automatically eliminate ghost collisions and provide one-sided collision.

-If you don't care about ghost collisions, you can just create a bunch of two-sided segment shapes.
+If you don't care about ghost collisions, you can create a bunch of two-sided segment shapes.
 The performance is similar.

 The simplest way to use chain shapes is to create loops.
 Simply provide an